 Fun sales onboarding fact: on average, it takes between six and nine months to turn a new sales recruit into a savvy seller at full productivity.

 So landing that new job?
 It’s just the beginning.
 And that length of time?
 It can feel long – like, a one-way trip to Mars long.
 But think of it this way: it’s also a one-way trip to Mars’ worth of time you can spend making as much as possible out of the sales onboarding process!

 How?
 Here are six ways you can take initiative and rock your first days, weeks, and months in your new sales job.

 1 – Get involved before day one

-Uvaro pro tip: Read up on publicly-available information like your company’s mission, the products it offers, and the content they are publishing.
-While you’re at it, jot down any questions that pop up during your research and bring them with you on your first day.
+Uvaro pro tip: Read up on publicly available information.
+Examples include your company’s mission, the products it offers, and the content they are publishing.
+While you’re at it, jot down any questions that pop up during your research.
+Bring them with you on your first day.
 Knowing how they speak about themselves and their industry will accelerate everything else.

 2 – Set clear expectations